Ensembl/gsoc-dl-protein-coding-genes/README.md

 ### Mentors : [Leanne Haggerty](https://www.ebi.ac.uk/people/person/leanne-haggerty/), [Fergal Martin](https://www.ebi.ac.uk/people/person/fergal-martin/) <br/><br/>

 ## Brief Description
 Accurate gene annotation in eukaryotic genomes using only genomic data remains a pivotal challenge, especially with the influx of data from next-generation sequencing.
 Traditional methodologies either lean on homology-based searches, posing inaccuracies when working with unique genomes, or incorporate additional experimental datasets like transcriptomics, which can be resource-intensive.
-To address these limitations, our study harnesses deep learning techniques to enhance the precision of gene identification based solely on DNA sequence characteristics.
-We curated a high-confidence training dataset derived from mammalian genomes.
-These genomes underwent a rigorous process of identifying top-tier genes, which were then meticulously filtered to ensure quality and relevance for our model training.
-Utilizing this curated dataset, various deep learning network architectures will be implemented, tested, and optimized to try to push the boundaries of gene detection accuracy from inherent DNA sequence features.
+To address these limitations, this Google Summer of Code project harnesses deep learning techniques to enhance the precision of gene identification based solely on DNA sequence characteristics.
+It involves a high-confidence training dataset derived from mammalian genomes.
+These genomes underwent a rigorous process of identifying top-tier genes, which were then meticulously filtered to ensure quality and relevance for model training.
+Utilizing this curated dataset, various deep learning network architectures were be implemented, tested, and optimized to try to push the boundaries of gene detection accuracy from inherent DNA sequence features.

 ## Requirements for Running the Code